 Biodiversity is made up of various types of life forms found on earth.
 It is a measure of variation at the ecosystem, species and genetic level.
 Biodiversity is abundant in tropical areas.
-Tropical areas cover 10 per cent of the earth surface but it hosts 90% of the world species.
+Tropical areas cover 10 per cent of the earth surface, but they host 90% of the world species.

 Contribution of biodiversity in human lives

 - Agriculture – Variety of Plant species meet our needs for food.

 - Its contribution to business and industry